About Pti Technologies Inc.

 ESCO in 2018 moved to run more efficiently and improve its cost competitiveness, shutting down or consolidating some facilities and reducing headcount in the USG segment, sharing production lines in Oxnard, California between the VACCO and PTI businesses, and moving aircraft parts to the PTI segment.
 In Europe, the company shrank its footprint in 2019, closing its headquarters in the UK and relocating manufacturing activities to two plants, one in the UK and the other in Poland.

 In the US, ESCO sold its Doble facility in Watertown, New York, and moved it to Marlborough, Massachusetts.
-The company pocketed money from the sale and intends to improve employee recruiting and retention because of lower costs in Massachusetts while providing a more accessible place to customers to visit.
+The company pocketed money from the sale and intends to improve employee recruiting and retention because of lower costs in Massachusetts while providing a more accessible place for customers to visit.

 ESCO also invests in automation, another efficiency move, and in research and development to create new products.
 The company spends about $13 million a year on R&D.